UP-DETR: Unsupervised Pre-training for Object Detection with Transformers: Experiments

 \subsection{Panoptic Segmentation}

-Panoptic segmentation~\cite{kirillov2019panoptic} is a natural extension to DETR by adding a mask head on the top of the decoder outputs.
-Following the same panoptic segmentation training schema as DETR~\cite{carion2020end}, we fine-tune UP-DETR for box only annotations with 300 epochs.
+The original DETR can be easily extended to panoptic segmentation~\cite{kirillov2019panoptic} by adding a mask head on top of the decoder outputs.
+Following the same panoptic segmentation training schema as DETR~\cite{carion2020end}, we fine-tune UP-DETR with COCO panoptic segmentation annotation (extra stuff annotation) for only box annotations with 300 epochs.
 Then, we freeze all the weights of DETR and train the mask head for 25 epochs.
+We find that UP-DETR also boosts the fine-tuning performance of panoptic segmentation.